- A Bitcoin transaction involves multiple steps that happen behind the scenes after users press the ‘send’ button.

 For a deep dive into Bitcoin itself, read What Is Bitcoin?
 A Complete Guide for Crypto Beginners.

 Bitcoin client software generates Bitcoin addresses for users.
 When Bob creates a new address, what he’s really doing is generating a ‘cryptographic key pair’, composed of a private key (which only the user knows) and a public key (which is known to anyone).

 When signing a message with a private key, it can be verified by using the matching public key.
 Bob’s new Bitcoin address represents a unique public key, and the corresponding private key is stored in his wallet.
 The public key allows anyone to verify that a message signed with the private key is valid.

 Submitting a Payment

 Alice’s wallet holds the private keys to each of her addresses.
-She tells her Bitcoin client that she’d like to transfer bitcoins to Bob’s address.
+She tells her Bitcoin client that she’d like to transfer BTC to Bob’s address.
 The Bitcoin client then signs her transaction request with the private key of the address she is transferring bitcoins from.
 Anyone on the network can now use the public key to verify that the transaction request is actually coming from the legitimate account owner.

 In other words:

 The public key is used to receive bitcoins.

 The private key is used to sign transactions to spend those bitcoins.